aflin/rampart/docs/source/rampart-server.rst

 The Basics
 """"""""""
 The server can also send back content with ``Transfer-Encoding: Chunked``.
-This allows you to assemble a response in sections and write back to the client one section at a time.
+This allows the server to assemble a response in sections and write back to the client one section at a time.
 The client web browser will reassemble the document as it is being sent.
 This is useful, in particular when sending a large file, or when sending an `mjpeg <https://en.wikipedia.org/wiki/Motion_JPEG>`_\ .